-"Brexit" is another key external factor that will influence BNY Mellon SA/NV.
-But BNY Mellon has already taken the necessary steps in 2019 to prepare for the impact of these changes and has expanded it's product and services that were previously offered from the UK only.
+"Brexit" is another key external factor that influenced BNY Mellon SA/NV.
+The bank took the necessary steps in 2020 to prepare for the impact of these changes and has expanded it's product and services which were previously only offered from the UK.

 BNY Mellon is well-positioned against competition thanks to BNY Mellon Group's legal entities rationalization strategy.
 BNY Mellon has a unique selling proposition that fits the needs of our clients, with BNY Mellon SA/NV positioned as the "European Bank".

-3. Business Evolution in 2019
+3. Business Evolution in 2020